alesskerbinek/FlightSimPanel/Software/README.md

 In this directory we find files related to firmware development.

+Source code files for individual projects (unit tapes) are located in separate subdirectories.
+Source code files athat are common to multiple pprojects are located in subdirectory libraries/Common.
+At the moment no third party libraries are used.
+In case they they were, they would be located in libraries/ subdir as well.

-There is separate subdirectory for each unit type.
-Files that are not in subdirectories are related to multiple unit types.
+Other files, that are not source code and are related to multiple projects are located directly in this directory.